 DS: Can you describe your emotions when you realized you were going to be charged?

 JD: I felt angry and betrayed.
-Even up until that I point, I didn’t realize I’d been arrested.
+Even up until that point, I didn’t realize I’d been arrested.
 It didn’t register.
 My mother was called to the station and we had to talk through phones.
-At that point, I was afraid but clinging to a false promise that I wasn’t going to prison, that I’d go to a mental hospital for a short time.
+I was afraid but clinging to a false promise that I wasn’t going to prison, that I’d go to a mental hospital for a short time.
 I guess that’s how I kept some hope that things would be OK somehow.